Recommendations

 Closure Date:

-We recommended that processes be strengthened to ensure that physical counts of all pharmacy drugs are completed during the 1st month of the quarter and that compliance be monitored.
+7 We recommended that processes be strengthened to ensure that distribution storage area humidity and temperatures are maintained within acceptable levels and that compliance be monitored.

 Closure Date: